Shopping Links

 Availability

-Available in the US from Manga video on bilingual DVD, subtitled and dubbed VHS, all currently out of print.
+Available in North America from Manga video on bilingual DVD, subtitled and dubbed VHS, all currently out of print.
 Early on there was also a bilingual LD.